4mica-Network/x402-4mica/README.md

 On startup the facilitator loads the public parameters described above and, if the optional x402 variables are present, initialises the upstream `exact` ERC-3009 facilitator as well.
 Any schemes that fail to initialise are omitted from `/supported`.
+When `X402_DEBIT_URL` is provided, `/supported` also includes the debit schemes advertised by the referenced x402-rs facilitator, and `/verify` / `/settle` proxy those requests to it.

 ## Running